1981

 Jean-Michel was already mastering his drawing which he applied in increasingly detailed layers.
 And he also mastered color, executed in oilstick, acrylic and spray enamel applied with a spontaneity that would have pleased the abstract expressionists.

-We do not know the exact day of the works made by Basquiat in Nosei basement but the canvas, 198 x 173 cm, for sale by Christie's in New York on November 14, is known as one of the first.
+We do not know the exact day of the works made by Basquiat in Nosei basement but the canvas, 198 x 173 cm sold for $ 26.4M by Christie's on November 14, 2012, lot 42, is known as one of the first.

 The fisherman is standing with his black body revealing the skeleton.
 He wears a crown of thorns and a halo of the same nature.
 The huge fish is hanging from the line.
 Basquiat is a threat to the well-meaning art of his time, and the fish could be a voodoo poison taken out of water by a new ambiguous god.